-Who’s ready to say goodbye to 2021?
+Who’s ready to say goodbye to 2023?
 If you’re raising your hand right now, we totally get you, mama!
-This past year has been another rough one, often feeling like a continuation of 2020.
-However, the start of a new year is an excellent opportunity to reset your mindset and modify actions on your quest to live your best life.
+The start of a new year is an excellent opportunity to reset your mindset and modify actions on your quest to live your best life.
 But, what exactly is the best approach to kick off the new year on the right foot?
 Contrary to what you’ll see in mainstream media, the best strategy is to set an intention, not a resolution.

 Intentions vs. Resolutions